Kharijites: Ibadiyya

 In the early eighth century, a proto-Ibadi movement emerged from the Basran moderates.
 Missionaries were sent to propagate the doctrine in different parts of the empire including Oman, Yemen, Hadramawt, Khurasan, and North Africa.
 During the final years of the Umayyad Caliphate, the Ibadi propaganda movement caused several revolts in the periphery of the empire, though the leaders in Basra adopted the policy of kitman (also called taqiyya); concealing beliefs so as to avoid persecution.

 The Ibadi Rustamid dynasty ruled over much of modern-day Algeria for over a century.

 In 745, Abd Allah ibn Yahya al-Kindi established the first Ibadi state in Hadramawt, and captured Yemen in 746.
 His lieutenant, Abu Hamza Mukhtar ibn Aws al-Azdi, later conquered Mecca and Medina.
 The Umayyads defeated and killed Abu Hamza and Ibn Yahya in 748 and the first Ibadi state collapsed.
 An Ibadi state was established in Oman in 750 after the fall of Abu Yahya, but fell to the Abbasids in 752.
 It was followed by the establishment of another Ibadi state in 793, which survived for a century until the Abbasid recapture of Oman in 893.
 Abbasid influence in Oman was mostly nominal, and Ibadi imams continued to wield considerable power.
-Around a century later, Ibadi leader al-Khalil ibn Shathan al-Kharusi reasserted control over the central Oman, whereas his successor Rashid ibn Sa'id al-Yahmadi drove the then Abbasid patrons Buyids out of the coastal region, thereby restoring the Ibadi control of Oman.
+Around a century later, Ibadi leader al-Khalil ibn Shathan al-Kharusi reasserted control over central Oman, whereas his successor Rashid ibn Sa'id al-Yahmadi drove the then Abbasid patrons Buyids out of the coastal region, thereby restoring the Ibadi control of Oman.
 Internal splits led to fall of the third Ibadi imamate in the late 12th century.
 Ibadi imamates were reestablished in subsequent centuries.
 Ibadis form the majority of the Omani population to date.

 Ibadi missionary activity met with considerable success in North Africa.
 In 757, Ibadis seized Tripoli and captured Kairouan the next year.
 Driven out by an Abbasid army in 761, Ibadi leaders founded a state, which became known as the Rustamid dynasty, in Tahart.
 It was overthrown in 909 by the Fatimids.
 Ibadi communities continue to exist today in the Nafusa Mountains in northwestern Libya, Djerba island in Tunisia and the M'zab valley in Algeria.
 In East Africa they are found in Zanzibar.
 Ibadi missionary activity also reached Persia, India, Egypt, Sudan, Spain and Sicily, although Ibadi communities in these regions disappeared over time.
 The total numbers of the Ibadis in Oman and Africa are estimated to be around 2.5 million and 200,000 respectively.